omgimanoob/rspkl-atlas/docs/overrides-projects.md

 ### `money_collected` semantics
 - Treat `money_collected` as a cached/denormalized value derived from authoritative payment sources (e.g., accounting/AR system).
 - If/when a payments feed is integrated, recompute and persist `money_collected` on a schedule or on change events.
-- Manual edits in `overrides_projects` act as an explicit override; set to null to fall back to computed value.
+- Manual edits in `project_overrides` act as an explicit override; set to null to fall back to computed value.
 - Do not rely on `money_collected` here as the source‑of‑truth for financial reporting; it is for operational views and filtering.

 ## Drizzle Schema (TypeScript Skeleton)